 The science behind Mad Hippie Vitamin C Serum

 The Mad Hippie Vitamin C Serum uses sodium ascorbic phosphate, a stable form of vitamin C, which means it’s less prone to oxidation (when exposure to sunlight and air can turn a formula brown and rancid smelling).
 Dermatologists also say this is a gentler form of vitamin C than the popular L-ascorbic acid so often used in serums.

 The difference lies in their composition: L-ascorbic acid is ‘bioactive’ and a readily available form of vitamin C for the skin to use straight away; sodium ascorbyl phosphate converts into ascorbic acid once it's in the skin.
-Generally-speaking, this conversion process makes sodium ascorbic phosphate less potent than other forms of vitamin C but also more likely to tolerated by all skin types, including those prone to sensitivity.
+Generally speaking, this conversion process makes sodium ascorbic phosphate less potent than other forms of vitamin C but also more likely to be tolerated by all skin types, including those prone to sensitivity.